 Memories we have had so far:

 Earliest memories of playing on the steps and trying to climb on the lions while waiting for a bus.
 Seeing the crashed war plane in the goods yard (now civic offices) while travelling on the top floor of the bus.

 One of my earliest memories was my Dad taking me down here to see the bombed out shell of the building

-We are now asking for people to come forward and share their memories.
-Submit your memory below or if you have items of memorabilia you would like to share please contact Discovering the Guildhall Project Manager, Nicola Peacock on 023 9387 0193.
+A digital archive of memories will be launched in Summer 2020.
+It’s not too late!
+You can still come forward and share your memories to be included in the archive.
+Submit your memory below, visit our Memory Booth in Portsmouth Guildhall or if you have items of memorabilia you would like to share please contact Discovering the Guildhall Project Manager, Nicola Peacock on 023 9387 0193.

 Which legendary concerts at the Guildhall have you attended – The Beatles, The Rolling Stones, The Who?
 Were you there when HM Queen Elizabeth II reopened the venue in 1959?
 Did you see the Guildhall after it was gutted in the Blitz in 1941?
 Have you ever performed on the stage or worked there?
 Did you meet your partner at the Guildhall?
 Do you have any tickets, programmes or merchandise you would be happy to loan, gift or that may be copied?

 About the Heritage Lottery Fund

 Thanks to National Lottery players, we invest money to help people across the UK explore, enjoy and protect the heritage they care about – from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife. www.hlf.org.uk.
 Follow us on Twitter, Facebook and Instagram and use #NationalLottery and #HLFsupported.